 ► Audi R8 destined for the chop

-The burgeoning Audi e-Tron family of EVs is working towards the 2022 launch of this e-Tron GTR, an electric replacement for the R8.
-The secret plan is revealed in the May 2019 issue of CAR magazine on sale now (see a sneak preview here).
+The burgeoning Audi e-Tron family of EVs is working towards the 2023 or 2024 launch of this RS e-Tron, an electric replacement for the R8.
+It was previously dubbed e-Tron GTR, but CAR magazine has uncovered fresh details of the new supercar EV.

 Our guide to the best electric cars and EVs on sale today

 In three years’ time, Audi engineers will have at their disposal the latest solid-state batteries, the futurologists are claiming.
 So there’ll be a step change in cell capacity and quoted range, while Ingolstadt is known to be liaising with Porsche over using many elements from the Porsche Taycan’s J1 platform (below).